Malique-Auguste/nlp/saved_nn/alpha/3/notes.md

 For 1st 5 epochs
 change in training error per epoch = 0.03612 change in testing error per epoch = -0.00166

+For 1st 15 epochs
+change in training error per epoch = -0.01310 change in testing error per epoch = -0.00386